MicrosoftDocs/entra-docs/docs/external-id/customers/sample-daemon-node-call-api.md

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permissions-app-permissions.md)]

-##  Clone or download the sample web app and API
+## Clone or download sample daemon application and web API

 To obtain the sample application, you can either clone it from GitHub or download it as a .zip file.